HenryCowan/EMG-Gaming/Server_end/Unit test of UDP transmission/server receiver/README.md

-# UDP sender sending data using UDP protocol
+# UDP sender sending data using UDP protocol.
-a udp receiver for server receiving the data and reconstruct into float array.
-The data is received from a certain receiving port of the machine and the demo is event-based on receiving new data
+Here is an exampe of a local UDP sender sending a float array to the receiver port of the receiver (either a remote IP or a local host).

 ## Making it work

-download files in this folder.
+Download files in this folder.

-To build, entre the folder and run in terminal:
+To build, enter the folder and run in terminal:

 ```
     qmake